 Amy is the author of the story collection, THE WRONG HEAVEN (Little Brown, 2018), and the novel, THE REGRETS (Little, Brown, 2020).
 Her short story “Horse” was performed on NPR’s This American Life in 2017.
 Her essays and fiction have appeared in The New York Times, The Wall Street Journal, Essay Review, The Sun, Kenyon Review, and elsewhere.
 She holds an MFA from New York University and is working on a PhD in Creative Writing with a Certificate in Women’s Studies at the University of Georgia.
-Her first love is writing—she has published short stories and essays, and she is currently completing her first novel—but she is also an occasional musician, specializing in vocal music from Eastern Europe.
-She also loves to ride her bike, do yoga, travel, and study languages and has spent long periods of time in Japan, Brazil, Thailand, and Burma.
+Amy’s first love is writing but she is also an occasional musician, specializing in vocal music from Eastern Europe.
+She also loves to ride her bike, do yoga, travel, study languages, and has spent long periods of time in Japan, Brazil, Thailand, and Burma.
 She edits an online magazine, 7×7.la, that publishes collaborations between writers and visual artists.

 As a Story Terrace writer, Amy interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 My first serious relationship ended a week before I started my summer job at the zoo.
 Every morning as I drove my parents’ Toyota to work, I’d put on a Dar Williams CD and cry.
 I felt as tragic as it was possible to feel while wearing an oversized blue T-shirt with gorillas printed on the front.